 H-1b employees can take unpaid leave by their own choice and stay in the US for visiting places in the U.S., taking care of a sick relative, maternity leave, or medical leave for treatment of a condition.

 USCIS has not said anything explicitly about the unpaid leave due to Coronavirus forced business closures.

 It is possible that they allow it in the future with valid proofs.

 What we recommend is to wait in the US for 60 days on unpaid leave.
-If your employer is not restarting your payroll after 60 days, we suggest to leave the US and return later.
+If your employer is not restarting your payroll after 60 days, we suggest leaving the US and return later.

 H1B is allowed to take unpaid maternity leave.
-The time will be counted as legal time if the leave term is as per the employer’s general leave policy.
+The time will be counted as legal time if the vacation term is as per the employer’s general leave policy.

-H1B workers can maintain legal status if the paternity leave is given to all employees as per employer policy.
+H1B workers can maintain legal status if paternity leave is given to all employees as per employer policy.

 This policy should be documented and should be sent as proof to USCIS with an H1B extension.

 USCIS can send RFE to prove the maintenance of H1B status.
 Normally, the pay stubs are used to prove your legal H1B status in the US.

 You should keep all proof of your unpaid leave.

 A letter from HR approving your ‘unpaid leave’ with specific terms and conditions should be kept by the employee.
 You can send these proofs in response to USCIS’s request for documents.

-Note that the US embassy can also you to prove your legal leave by issuing form 221g at the time of visa stamping.
+Note that the US embassy can also prove your legal leave by issuing form 221g at the time of visa stamping.